The Best Suburbs in Geelong for Living – 2026 Guide

 LaraLara Secondary CollegePublic secondary

-Ocean GroveOcean Grove Primary, Bellarine Secondary (Ocean Grove campus)Public primary, public secondary (regional)
+Ocean GroveOcean Grove Primary School; Bellarine Secondary College (Ocean Grove Campus, Years 7–8)Government primary; government secondary (Years 7–8 campus)

-Source: My School Australia
+Source: My School (ACARA), (current to end-2025).

 Newtown stands out on Geelong’s educational map, hosting long-established private schools.
-The Geelong College, St Joseph’s (boys), and Sacred Heart (girls) maintain rigorous academic standards and are among the region’s top choices.
+The Geelong College, St Joseph’s College (boys), and Sacred Heart College (girls) maintain rigorous academic standards and are among the region’s top choices.
 Families often pick Newtown despite higher housing costs so their children can attend these prestigious institutions.

 In short, Geelong’s educational scene is broad and high-quality, and the suburbs with top schools inevitably draw more families.
 This creates communities oriented toward children, with supportive infrastructure, sports clubs, and parent-led volunteer programs.
 The presence of strong schools, in turn, enriches local life.